 - Make sure the two of you have the same expectations from the relationship before moving to this stage.
 If the two of you are seeking things differently, it is best to discuss them beforehand.
 Otherwise, it may lead to major clashes.

 - Discuss each other’s preferences and comfort level of intimacy.
 Be upfront about your feelings and have an honest discussion with your partner.
 If either one of you is not okay with oral sex, avoid doing it.
 Going ahead despite being uncomfortable could ruin the entire experience for both of you.
 Stick to manual stimulation.
 Don’t force or persuade your partner.
+Instead, compromise and wait for the right time.

 - A certain amount of nervousness and insecurity is okay as you are entering new territory.
 You might be conscious of your body.
 To enjoy the experience to the fullest, let go of all your inhibitions and go with the flow.
 Let your partner know how you feel.
-It will help in building a stronger connection.
+It will help in building a stronger mental and emotional connection.

 - You can further enhance the experience by complimenting your partner.
 It is highly likely they are nervous, too.
 Your sincere praise will relax them and boost their confidence.